Dyslexia and the Orton-Gillingham Approach

 • Recognizing letters that look the same and writing letters the “right way”

-The Orton-Gillingham Approach was developed by Samuel Torrey Orton (1879-1948), a neuropsychiatrist, and Anna Gillingham (1878-1963), an educator and psychologist, to help struggling readers by explicitly teaching them the relationship between letters and sounds.
+The Orton-Gillingham Approach was developed by neuropsychologist Samuel Orton and educator Anna Gillingham to help struggling readers by explicitly teaching letter-sound relationships.
+This evidence-based method is diagnostic, structured, multisensory, and systematic, building reading skills through sequential instruction tailored to each student’s needs.